dozingcat/CardsWithCats/assets/doc/about.md

 is at least the total bid).
 If you fail to make your combined bid, you lose 10 points for each trick that you bid.

-For each trick that a team takes over the bid amount, 1 point is scored.
-These points are called "bags", and if a team accumulates 10 or more bags they lose 110 points.
-(This encourages not being overly cautious when bidding).

 If a player bids nil and successfully takes no tricks, their team scores 100 points.
 But if the nil bidder takes one or more tricks, their team loses 100 points.

+### Optional rules
+These rules can be configured in the Preferences screen from the main menu.
+- Penalize sandbags: If enabled, then for each trick that a team takes over the bid amount, 1 point is scored.
+These points are called "bags" or "sandbags", and if a team accumulates 10 or more bags they lose 110 points.
+This discourages being overly cautious when bidding.
+- No leading spades until broken: If enabled, players cannot lead a spade until a spade has been played on a previous trick.

 ## License